Dawesie/let-us-play/README.md

 When there is time:

 - I would like to extend the game to include lizard and spook options for those player who are fans of The Big Bang series.
-- I would also like to add code to extned the game to a make it a best out of threeor 5 option, which will make the game a little more competative.
+- I would also like to add code to extned the game to a make it a best out of three or five option, which will make the game a little more competative.
+- I would also like to extend the code to end the game more elegantly, instead of using and alet box.

 # **Testing**